algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 [TechTarget](https://www.techtarget.com/whatis/definition/emulation#:~:text=1.,it%20was%20not%20originally%20engineered.)

 **Immediate value** \
-An "immediate value" is an hardcoded value included in the program.
+An "immediate value" is a hardcoded value included in the program.
 It is all the static values that are present in a program.
 For example (if translated to C): x = 10; x is a variable and 10 is an immediate value.
 [Reverse engineering](https://reverseengineering.stackexchange.com/questions/17671/what-is-an-immediate-value#:~:text=An%20%22immediate%20value%22%20is%20an,10%20is%20an%20immediate%20value.)

 **Instruction Set Architecture (ISA)** \